AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

 3. **Firewall rules:**
    - Ensure outbound connections on port 25073 are allowed
-   - Check if your hosting provider blocks Kafka ports
+   - Check if the hosting provider blocks Kafka ports

 ### Issue 4: Authentication Failed